 Can Caffeine Cause Anxiety?

-Even if your caffeine intake is through the roof, there are no peer reviewed studies to show any link between your caffeine consumption and the onset of anxiety.
-Basically, a caffeine induced anxiety disorder isn’t about consuming caffeine and then “getting” anxiety.
+Even if your caffeine intake is through the roof, there are no peer-reviewed studies to show any link between your caffeine consumption and the onset of anxiety.
+Basically, a caffeine-induced anxiety disorder isn’t about consuming caffeine and then “getting” anxiety.

 Instead, since both drinking caffeine and anxiety lead to increased heart rate, palpitations, elevated blood pressure, and feelings of jitteriness or restlessness, people who already have an anxiety or panic disorder are more likely to experience a panic attack if they’ve had three or more cups of coffee.

-For individuals with pre-existing anxiety disorders or mental health conditions, caffeine heighten these physical symptoms, making it difficult to distinguish between the effects of caffeine and the manifestations of anxiety itself.
+For individuals with pre-existing anxiety disorders or mental health conditions, caffeine heightens these physical symptoms, making it difficult to distinguish between the effects of caffeine and the manifestations of anxiety itself.
+Ultimately, and over time, the physical symptoms of caffeine can directly impact your mental health.
+However, drinking too much coffee is not going to cause the onset of an anxiety disorder.

 Assessing Your Symptoms